Section 107 of GST – Appeals to Appellate Authority

 (5) Every appeal under this section shall be in such form and shall be verified in such manner as may be prescribed.

-- (b) a sum equal to ten per cent. of the remaining amount of tax in dispute arising from the said order, in relation to which the appeal has been filed
+- (b) a sum equal to ten per cent of the remaining amount of tax in dispute arising from the said order subject to a maximum of twenty-five crore rupees1, in relation to which the appeal has been filed.

 (7) Where the appellant has paid the amount under sub-section (6), the recovery proceedings for the balance amount shall be deemed to be stayed.